• Skip to main content

 Tax attorneys are also the best choice if you’re dealing with potential criminal issues or if you need to make a voluntary disclosure about possible criminal actions.
 Attorneys may be able to offer attorney-client privilege, which you cannot get with a CPA or enrolled agent.

-In contrast, if you’re just trying to make arrangements to settle your tax debt with the IRS, then an EA might suffice.
-Then there are tax questions that deal less with tax law and more with business and financial planning.
+In contrast, if you’re just trying to make arrangements to settle your tax debt with the IRS, then an EA can provide the guidance you need.
+Then there are tax questions that deal less with tax law and more with business and financial planning or year-round compliance.
 In this situation, a CPA might be more appropriate.

 How a Tax Lawyer Can Help You